tpolecat/tut/README.md

 <img alt="How'd you get so funky?" align=right src="tut.jpg"/>

-**tut** is a very simple documentation tool for Scala programs that reads Markdown files and interprets Scala code in `tut` sheds, allowing you to write documentation that is typechecked and run as part of your build.
+**tut** is a very simple documentation tool for Scala that reads Markdown files and interprets Scala code in `tut` sheds, allowing you to write documentation that is typechecked and run as part of your build.

 The current version is **0.4.0** (changelog [here](CHANGELOG.md)) which runs on **Scala 2.10** and **2.11**.